oweb36/mws-docs/Characters/Air Conditioners/MHeLy.md

 ## Personality

+TLDR: Nice, empathetic and kind-hearted.
+Innovative and creative.
+Willing to help others and even self-sacrifice herself.
+Pacifist, but would do violence if given no choice.
+Self-doubting at times, and self-isolate as coping method.
+She may feel that she is being used, but she would bounce back.
+Has good friends and relations.
+People may declare themselves as enemies of MHeLy, but kindness pays off in the end.

 MHeLy is one of the nicer people in MWS.
 This is probably because she's a girl (More like woman.
 Wait, isn't that sexist?
 Probably, probably not.
 Nah).

 MHeLy is a kind-hearted and empathetic to others.
 She is very creative with her work and competition, and even innovative.
 She is kind-hearted and willing to help others, even sacrificing herself at times.
 MHeLy is a pacifist, but she would still do violence if she has no choice.